-Path directives define the scope of the cookie, that is the set of URLs the cookies should be send back to.
+Path directives define the scope of the cookie, that is the set of URLs the cookies should be sent back to.

 Domain specifies allowed hosts to receive the cookie.
 If unspecified, it defaults to the host of the current document location, excluding subdomains.
 If

 Domain=mozilla.org is set, cookies are included on subdomains like

 Path indicates a URL path that must exist in the requested URL in order to send the

 Cookie header.
 The %x2F ("/") character is interpreted as a directory separator and sub directories will be matched as well.

 Path=/docs is set, these paths will match:

 SameSite cookies allow servers to assert that a cookie ought not to be sent along with cross-site requests, which provides some protection against cross-site request forgery attacks (CSRF).